9 Simple Steps To Potty Train Your Puppy

 Frequently Asked Questions

-Take your Corgi out every hour, and straight after meals, naps, and playtime.
+Take you puppy out every hour, and straight after meals, naps, and playtime.

 Potty training can take several weeks to months, depending on the individual dog and consistency of training.